AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/metadata-rules/metadata-rules-procedure.md

 Use metadata rules to identify groups of similar streams for analytical purposes.
 You select a stream name to use as a name pattern and assign metadata to selected stream name parts, such as a plant location or device category.
 The resulting stream name pattern with assigned metadata parts defines a metadata rule.
 Metadata rules assign defined metadata to all streams in a given namespace matching the stream name pattern defined in the rule.

-(Optional) To copy a stream name for the basis of the metadata rule, follow these steps
+(Optional) To copy a stream name for the basis of the metadata rule, follow these steps:

 1. In the left pane, select **Data Management** > **Sequential Data Store**.